andreafrank/andreasite/README.md

 - [ ] Experiment with color scheme; add some interest

 ###### Navbar
+- [ ] In some views, the top nav doesn't span width.
+Correct this.
 - [ ] Make the bg not black
 - [ ] Icons too far apart
 - [ ] Icons should not jump when hovered